Cannabis in Iowa: 2014: Legalization of CBD oil

 Introduced by a committee, placed on Ways and Means calendar, Senate Bill 2360 on April 23, 2014 passed in the Senate by a vote of 36-12 on April 24, 2014.
 Bill 2360 was read for the first time in the House, referred to the Public Safety Committee, and passed by a subcommittee on April 25, 2014; Committee reports recommended amendments be made as well as passage; committee amendments were filed on April 29, 2014.
 Senate Bill 2360 allows the possession or use of cannabidiol that has less than 3% tetrahydrocannabinol for the treatment of intractable epilepsy, through the written recommendation of a neurologist.
 The bill states that the cannabidiol must be obtained from an out-of-state source and "recommended for oral or transdermal administration", (smoked).

 In May 2014, Governor Terry Branstad signed into law the Medical Cannabidiol Act, allowing possession of CBD oil with a neurologist's recommendation for the treatment of intractable epilepsy in children, to go into effect at the end of January 2015.
 Observers criticized the new law, noting that it contained no provision for legally obtaining CBD oil, as it remains illegal to produce in Iowa or to transport across state lines.
 A policy advisor for the Iowa Department of Public Health noted: "There are still some very fundamental barriers to parents getting the oil."

-2017: Expansion of medical CBD
+2017: Expansion of medical marijuana

 In May 2017, Branstad signed into law an expanded Medical Cannabidiol Act, which expanded the number for diseases for treatment.
-These diseases include cancer, chronic pain, multiple sclerosis, HIV/AIDS, Crohn’s disease, Parkinson’s disease, and more.
+These diseases include cancer, chronic pain, multiple sclerosis, HIV/AIDS, Crohn's disease, Parkinson's disease, and more.

-2020: Further expansion of medical CBD
+2020: Further expansion of medical marijuana

 On June 29, 2020 Governor of Iowa, Kim Reynolds approved House File 2589.
 This Act was an update to the existing legislation regarding the medical cannabidiol act and marijuana.
 The amendments included, but are not limited to further additions to the list of conditions for patients to qualify for medical cannabis and also a change to the maximum amount of THC which may be given to patients, replacing the 3% limit with a cap of 4.5 grams per patient in a 90 day period.

+2023: Adult-use Marijuana Legalization

+On January 12, 2023 Iowa Senate democrats introduced senate bill SF73 which if passed, would legalize the regulated sale and possession for legal adult residents and non-residents 21 years of age or older of up to an amount not exceeding 30 grams of Marijuana flower, 5 grams of concentrate, and 500 mg of Tetrahydrocannabinol (THC) contained in a product infused with Marijuana.
+Non-residents 21 years of age or older with a valid ID showing proof of age may purchase and possess up to half of the total amount that legal residents are able to.
+The bill died in committee shortly after being introduced.
+On February 24, 2023 Iowa House democrats introduced a revised version of the bill, house bill HF442.
+This bill died in chamber soon after being introduced as well.